 And just for good measure, I also leave them a voicemail.

-  Finally I get a call back with a delivery time just in time for the arrival of the Beast from the East.
-And I did stay warm and cosy during the snowy week.
+Finally I get a call back with a delivery time just in time for the arrival of the cold snap.

 But I vowed “never again” and will be using a different LPG supplier next time.

-  It made me think about “conniption” moments in relation to customer experience and how, had my LPG supplier been aware that the broken promises made by their call centre agents had pushed me over the edge, they could have contacted me, apologised, investigated the issue and put new procedures in place.
+It made me think about my moment in relation to customer experience and how, had my LPG supplier been aware that the broken promises made by their call centre agents had pushed me over the edge, they could have contacted me, apologised, investigated the issue and put new procedures in place.
 And in doing so, they could have won back my loyalty.

 But how many organisations are actually able to identify those moments that push a customer over the edge?
 You know, the ones that break the camel’s back?

 Any Voice of Customer programme worth its salt will offer organisations a tool that tells the right person at the right time when a customer is on the verge of defection.
 If acted upon promptly, a lost customer can be won back into the fold and even turned into an advocate, if it is handled in the right way.

 Here at Feedback Ferret, the tool we use to identify these moments is Hot Alerts.
 This is an incredibly powerful business intelligence tool for use by front-line staff when very negative comments have been given as part of the customer feedback process.
 Assuming customer feedback is listened to!